aws-samples/aws-get-started-workshop/content/_index.md

 # Get Started with AWS for Production Workloads

-This guided workshop is intended to help your organization move from using informal personal AWS accounts used to experiment with AWS to establishing an initial foundation so that you can quickly demonstrate business value via the production deployment of an initial few proof of value workloads before making further foundational investments and using AWS at a much greater scale.
+This guided workshop is intended to help you move from the stage of experimenting with AWS to deploying your first few proof of value workloads to production in AWS.
+The guide focuses on helping you establish an initial foundation on AWS that is suitable for workloads of many types.
+Later, based on the success of your initial proof of value workloads, you will likely expand your foundation in AWS to align with your expanded use of AWS.

 {{% notice note %}}
 **Draft Content** Content in this repository is in a preliminary draft form and should not be used to formally build out AWS environments unless an AWS specialist is working with you.
 The documentation is currently undergoing frequent changes as it is reviewed and tested.